1Password/terraform-provider-onepassword/README.md

 See the [examples](./examples/) directory for a full example.

-## Contributing
+## 🛠️ Contributing

-Detailed documentation for contributing to the 1Password Terraform provider can be found [here](./CONTRIBUTING.md).
+For the contribution guidelines, see [CONTRIBUTING.md](/CONTRIBUTING.md).

+Still not sure where or how to begin?
+We're happy to help!
+You can:

+- Join the [Developer Slack workspace](https://join.slack.com/t/1password-devs/shared_invite/zt-1halo11ps-6o9pEv96xZ3LtX_VE0fJQA), and ask us any questions there.